 Up in Business class, with his entourage, was big boss Trevor Beattie

-– the wunderkind of the British commercials industry and Ad
+- the wunderkind of the British commercials industry and ad man of

-man of the labour party, who had persuaded Nelson Mandela to front
+the Labour party, who had persuaded Nelson Mandela to front a UNICEF

 Hugh Hudson, the legendary director of “Chariots of Fire”

-now in his mid sixties, flew in (a day later) from LA.
-His first
+now in his mid-sixties, flew in a day later from LA.
+His first words

-are they all Catholics?
+fucking agency; are they all Catholics?
 Are we seeing the Pope?
-Fucking waste of
+Waste

 Nelson Mandela was unwell and so Hugh and I escaped and spent the

-The circus had requisitioned the hotel, seemingly oblivious to what
+The Ad agency circus had requisitioned the hotel, seemingly oblivious

 The big day arrived – we set up in Graca Machel’s house,

-(Mandela’s third wife), aided by his bodyguards.
+(Mandela’s second wife), aided by his bodyguards.
 They were

-a mix of blacks, mainly National Congress and whites that I would
+a mix of blacks, mainly National Congress, and whites, who I would

 later discover were mainly from the police force – the very